idvorkin/idvorkin.github.io/_posts/2015-11-7-my-perfect-job.md

 ### Product Domain?
 Productivity and Positive Computing!

-As a human, I'm incredibly passionate about the related fields of productivity and positive psychology.
-I'd like to harness this passion to make the world a better place.
+As a human, I'm incredibly passionate about well being.
+Well being is explored in the nascent field of [positive computing](/positive-computing-survey), the computing analog to positive psychology.
+Computing jobs focused on well being are rare, but if that's something you need help working on, I might jump at the chance to join you, so reach out.

 ### Technologist or Entrepreneur: Entrepreneur!